rfurno/roblox_maze/DESIGN.md

 ## Rollout Plan

 1. **New unpublished place in a new universe.** All new badge and pass IDs.
 No grandfathering of live `940187199` or completion/secret badges.
 2. Build slices in the PR order below.
-First playable (baker + Easy 1 + run machine) is internal only.
+First playable (baker + Easy 1 + the run machine) **landed in PRs 1–3**; PRs 4–8 added HUD, Easy 1 beams, Easy 2, Mild, and Hard 1.
+Remaining: Insane geometry (PR 9), hazard/bot wiring (PR 10–11), stats/collectibles/SKUs (PR 12–14).
 3. Feature flags: `Workspace:GetAttribute("BypassPasses") = true` until PR 14 so Insane is startable on foot while the door is unbuilt.
 Practical gates otherwise are **presence of dressed mazes**. `MazeConfig` rows can set `enabled = false`; `TryStart` ignores unknown/disabled ids. `Main` uses optional `FindFirstChild` so missing modules do not crash boot.
 4. Soft launch: friends / group.
 Verify Insane purchase in a real session (Studio ownership is unreliable).
 5. Swap: replace live place contents **or** publish the new place and point the universe’s start place at it.
 Do not dual-run two MazeRun scripts.